By Tonja Dausend ©2002

 Do

-the horse’s eyes have a soft expression and is
+the horse’s eyes have a soft expression?

 -